HenestrosaDev/ios-interview-questions/README.md

   - App extensions and plug-ins
   <br>

-  Overall, the Info.plist file is a powerful tool for configuring our app and communicating its requirements and capabilities to the system.
+  In a nutshell, the Info.plist file is a powerful tool for configuring our app and communicating its requirements and capabilities to the system.
   </details>

 - 🟧 [What is the purpose of size classes?](https://www.hackingwithswift.com/interview-questions/what-is-the-purpose-of-size-classes)